ShaneWilmes/Web-Dev-Portfolio-React/README.md

 - Node.js

 ## Installation
--From your terminal; run npm i
+- From your terminal; run npm i

 ## Usage
 - From your terminal; run npm start to host the app on [localhost:3000](localhost:3000)